fabagaipo/minesweeper/README.md

 - Mine Counter: Shows remaining unflagged mines
 - High Scores: Tracks best times for each difficulty
 - Custom Sprites: Visual indicators for mines, flags, and numbers

-## License

-Feel free to use and modify this code for your own projects.